-Individual Courses - Students who cancel their enrollment with the school within ten (10) business days of original date of enrollment are entitled to a refund of tuition and fees paid except a 30% cancellation charge based on the price of the course or program enrolled in, or \$150-whichever is smaller.
-Students who withdraw after ten (10) business days, but before commencement of class, are entitled to a refund of tuition and fees paid except a 40% cancellation charge based on the price of the course or program enrolled in, or \$250-whichever is smaller.
+Individual Courses - Students who cancel their enrollment with the school within ten (10) business days of the original date of enrollment are entitled to a refund of tuition and fees paid except a cancellation charge of \$200 per course.
+Students who withdraw after ten (10) business days, but before commencement of class, are entitled to a refund of tuition and fees paid except a cancellation charge of \$300 per course.
 In the case of students withdrawing after class has begun, no refund is available.

-Full Program Students (One Year at a Time or Two-Year Program) - Students who cancel their enrollment with the school within ten (10) business days of original date of enrollment are entitled to a refund of tuition and fees paid except \$250.
-Students who withdraw after ten (10) business days, but before commencement of classes, are entitled to a refund of tuition and fees paid except 15% of the yearly program cost.
-In the case of students withdrawing after classes begin, no refund will be issued for that year's tuition.
-If a student withdraws in the first year of a two-year program, the second year of the program will be refunded as though they paid for the non-discounted one-year program.
+Full Program Students (One Year at a Time or Two-Year Program) - Students who cancel their enrollment with the school within ten (10) business days of original date of enrollment are entitled to a refund of tuition and fees paid except a cancellation charge of 10% of the tuition paid.
+Students who withdraw after ten (10) business days, but before commencement of classes, are entitled to a refund of tuition and fees paid except 15% of the tuition paid.
+In the case of students withdrawing after classes begin, no refund will be issued.